 Land use category Land uses Critical Uses and Facilities Community facility that may provide an important contribution to the notification or evacuation of the community during flood events but excluding counselling services, community development centres, libraries, museums, galleries, visitor information centres, and the like); Emergency services facility; Hospital; Residential care facility.
-Sensitive Uses and Facilities Communication facility; Seniors housing but excluding a residential care facility; Child care centre; Correctional centre; Educational establishment; Liquid fuel depot; and Public utility undertakings which are essential to evacuation during periods of flood or if affected would unreasonably affect the ability of the community to return to normal activities after flood events; Electricity generating works, Respite day care centre Subdivision Subdivision of land that involves the creation of new allotments, with potential for further development.
-Residential Camping ground/caravan park site - long-term sites only2; Health consulting rooms; Home business; Residential accommodation including Attached dwellings, Backpackers accommodation; Bed and breakfast accommodation; Boarding houses, Dual occupancies, Dwelling houses, Group homes, Family day care home, or home based care home, Farm stay accommodation; Group homes, Hostel, Multi dwelling housing, Residential flat buildings, Serviced apartments, Rural workers dwellings, Secondary dwellings, Semi - detached dwellings, Shop top housing; and Utility installations (other than critical utilities) Commercial or industrial Abattoir; Amusement centre; Amusement park; Boat building and repair facilities; Bulky goods salesroom or showroom; Business premises; Commercial premises; Community Facility Depots; Freight transport facilities; Heavy industry storage establishments; Heliports; Highway service centre; Hotel; Industries; Industrial retail outlet; Industrial training facility; Junk yard; Medical Centre; Mortuaries; Motel; Motor showroom; Entertainment facilities; Passenger transport facilities; Place of public worship; Plant hire; Recreation facility( indoor, major or outdoor); Registered club; Restaurant; Restricted premises; Roadside stall; Rural industry; Sawmill; Service station; Sex services premises; Shop; Storage premises; Transport depot; Truck depots; Vehicle body repair workshop; Vehicle repair station; Veterinary hospital; and Warehouse or Distribution centre; Waste or resource management facilities; Wholesale supplies Recreation or Rural Uses Air transport facilities; Agriculture; Animal boarding or training establishment; Extractive industry;
+Sensitive Uses and Facilities Telecommunications facility; Seniors housing but excluding a residential care facility; Child care centre; Correctional centre; Educational establishment; Function centre; Health services facility but excluding a hospital; Hotel and motel accommodation; Liquid fuel depot; Place of public worship; Residential care facility; Retirement facility; Public utility undertakings which are essential to evacuation during periods of flood or if affected would unreasonably affect the ability of the community to return to normal activities after flood events; Electricity generating works; Respite day care centre; Shopping centre; and Theatre.
+Subdivision Subdivision of land that involves the creation of new allotments, with potential for further development.
+Residential Camping ground/caravan park site - long-term sites only1; Health consulting rooms; Home business; Residential accommodation including Attached dwellings, Backpackers accommodation; Bed and breakfast accommodation; Boarding houses, Dual occupancies, Dwelling houses, Group homes, Family day care home, or home based care home, Farm stay accommodation; Group homes, Hostel, Multi dwelling housing, Residential flat buildings, Serviced apartments, Rural workers dwellings, Secondary dwellings, Semi - detached dwellings, Shop top housing; and Utility installations (other than critical utilities) Commercial or industrial Abattoir; Amusement centre; Amusement park; Boat building and repair facilities; Bulky goods salesroom or showroom; Business premises; Commercial premises; Community Facility Depots; Freight transport facilities; Heavy industry storage establishments; Heliports; Highway service centre; Hotel; Industries; Industrial retail outlet; Industrial training facility; Junk yard; Medical Centre; Mortuaries; Motel; Motor showroom; Entertainment facilities; Passenger transport facilities; Place of public worship; Plant hire; Recreation facility(indoor, major or outdoor); Registered club; Restaurant; Restricted premises; Roadside stall; Rural industry; Sawmill; Service station; Sex services premises; Shop; Storage premises; Transport depot; Truck depots; Vehicle body repair workshop; Vehicle repair station; Veterinary hospital; and Warehouse or Distribution centre; Waste or resource management facilities; Wholesale supplies Recreation or Rural Uses Air transport facilities; Agriculture; Animal boarding or training establishment; Extractive industry; Farm building; Forestry; Helicopter landing site; Mine; Open cut mining; Plant nursery; Recreation areas and minor ancillary structures (e.g. toilet blocks or kiosks); Stock and sales yard; and Turf farming.
+Concessional Development In the case of residential development: An addition or alteration to an existing dwelling of not more than 10% or 20sqm (whichever is the lesser) of the habitable floor area which existed at the date of commencement of this Plan; The construction of an outbuilding with a maximum floor area of 20sqm; or Rebuilt dwellings which substantially reduce the extent of flood affectation to the existing building; In the case of other development: An addition to existing buildings of not more than additional 10% or 50sqm of the floor area which existed at the date of commencement of this DCP (whichever is the lesser); Rebuilding of a development which substantially reduces the extent of flood effects to the existing development; A change of use which does not increase flood risk having regard to property damage and personal safety; or Subdivision that does not involve the creation of new allotments with potential for further development

-$^{\mathrm{2}}$ As defined by the Local Government (Caravan Park and Camping Grounds) Transitional Regulation 1993
+1 As defined by the Local Government (Caravan Park and Camping Grounds) Transitional Regulation 1993